Qonto for a Crypto Company Account: A Case-by-Case Generalist (2026)

 Qonto for a Crypto Company Account: A Case-by-Case Generalist

-• Qonto = European business account (generalist), not a crypto-native bankcase-by-case crypto analysis.
+• Qonto is a European business account (generalist), not a crypto-native bank, and runs a case-by-case crypto analysis.

-• Not all digital-asset activities allowed (Qonto references mining, NFT, metaverse, blockchain).
+• Not all digital-asset activities are allowed (Qonto references mining, NFT, metaverse and blockchain).

 • Crypto as main activity: crypto/blockchain investment-advice firms may open if registered (Qonto references ORIAS in France) — but cannot collect third-party funds for clients' crypto trades or operate a platform.

-• Crypto as secondary: may invest part of cash if volumes limited/consistent and fund origin/purpose justified; Qonto may terminate within 30 days if flows too large / origin-or-purpose uncertain / non-compliant.
+• Crypto as secondary: a company may invest part of its cash if volumes are limited and consistent and the origin and purpose of funds are justified; Qonto may terminate within 30 days if flows are too large, the origin or purpose is uncertain, or the use is non-compliant.

-• European coverage (Qonto references FR/DE/ES/IT/AT/BE/PT/NL) — set by Qonto, can change.
+• European coverage (Qonto references FR, DE, ES, IT, AT, BE, PT, NL) — set by Qonto and can change.

-• Descriptive, not an endorsement; confirm Qonto's current terms directly.
-Not banking/legal/financial advice.
+• This is descriptive, not an endorsement; confirm Qonto's current terms directly.
+Not banking, legal or financial advice.

 A generalist, case-by-case — not crypto-native

 Qonto is a European business account for SMEs and freelancers across several European countries — a generalist.
-Its published position: not all activities related to digital assets are allowed (it references mining, NFT, metaverse, blockchain) and it performs a case-by-case analysis.
+Its published position is that not all activities related to digital assets are allowed (it references mining, NFT, metaverse and blockchain) and that it performs a case-by-case analysis.
 It can serve some crypto-adjacent businesses under conditions, but it is not built for crypto-native operations and the assessment is individual (the generalist category).

 Crypto as the main activity

 Per Qonto's stated policy, clients whose main activity is to provide investment advice on crypto-assets or blockchain can open an account provided they are registered with the relevant register (Qonto references ORIAS in France).
-But the account cannot be used to collect funds on behalf of third parties for clients buying/selling crypto-assets, or to operate a platform.
-So a regulated advice firm may qualify; a fund-collection or platform model is excluded under that policy.
+But the account cannot be used to collect funds on behalf of third parties for clients buying or selling crypto-assets, or to operate a platform.
+So a registered advice firm may qualify; a fund-collection or platform model is excluded under that policy.

 Crypto as a secondary activity